eshikasinghh/bioe131final/README.md

 # Contributions
-Anya: Visualized tracks on Jbrowse and wrote code and analysis for pairwise alignment in python.
+Anya: Visualized tracks on Jbrowse and wrote code and analysis for pairwise alignment of proteins.

 Vibha: Used GenBank data to visualize different regions of our four proteins.

 Eshika: Worked on mapping mutations to the functional regions of each of the four proteins.

 Ria: Worked on the conservation scores for each protein and visualizing the ds/dN ratios and conservation scores.